Nikos Karelis

-Nikolaos Karelis (Νίκος Καρέλης; born 24 February 1992) is a Greek professional footballer who plays as a forward for Super League club Panserraikos.
+Nikos Karelis (Νίκος Καρέλης; born 24 February 1992) is a Greek professional footballer who plays as a forward for Maltese Premier League club Sliema Wanderers.

 Club career

 Ergotelis

 Born in Arkalochori, Heraklion, Karelis began playing football at the age of six, when his father, a retired footballer, signed him up at the infrastructure segments of Ergotelis.
 Karelis started training with the men's team at age 14 and signed his first professional contract with the club at the age of 15.
-He made his debut on 20 April 2008, on the final day of the 2007–2008 Greek Super League, entering as a second-half substitute (78 minute) in Ergotelis' 2–0 victory over Skoda Xanthi, thus becoming the youngest player to have ever been fielded for Ergotelis in a Super League match.
+He made his debut on 20 April 2008, on the final day of the 2007–08 Super League Greece, entering as a second-half substitute (78 minute) in Ergotelis' 2–0 victory over Skoda Xanthi, thus becoming the youngest player to have ever been fielded for Ergotelis in a Super League match.

 Karelis soon drew the attention of Premier League club Arsenal, and was invited to London to take part in a ten-day trial.
 He joined Arsenal's under 16s and travelled with them to Italy to take part in the Atalanta u16s Cup Tournament.
 Karelis scored two goals for the Gunners and made a strong impression, helping Arsenal win the cup, beating Juventus in the final on penalties.
 Having already signed a new contract with Ergotelis, a possible transfer move to the Premier League side was postponed, and eventually never completed.

 In the 2008–09 season, Karelis was sidelined, making only two senior appearances adding up a total of 17 minutes of play.
 In August 2009 he was offered a new three-year contract.
 Karelis featured more in the 2009–10 season, making six appearances, predominantly as cover for veteran strikers Māris Verpakovskis and Sergio Leal.
 Karelis scored during a friendly game vs. Olympiacos, on 6 September 2009 commemorating Ergotelis' 80th anniversary, netting in the fifth to complete his club's win over the reigning champions in a memorable 5–0 victory.

-Karelis had his best season for Ergotelis in the 2010–11 Superleague, playing a total of 13 times, two of which as a starter.
+Karelis had his best season for Ergotelis in the 2010–11 Super League, playing a total of 13 times, two of which as a starter.
 He also scored his first Super League goal in the final fixture, converting a penalty kick in a 4–0 away win vs. Panserraikos.
 He added another 9 appearances in the 2011–12 season, in which the club was eventually relegated to the Football League.
 Following Ergotels's relegation, Karelis decided to move on and despite reported interest from other Super League clubs, signed with Russian Premier League side Amkar Perm.